 From gourmet cheese loaded jaffles to vegan dessert toasties, the humble toasted sandwich is back.
 Follow the irresistible scent of toasted bread to these must visit hot spots.

 This bricks-and-mortar outlet comes from famed food truckers, Toasta & Co.
-Classics like the Croque Monsieur go next level, and you can even get a schnitzel with chips between two slices of fresh crispy bread.
-When you’ve worked through the savoury options, try a sweet slice like the sinful banoffee pie.
+Classics like Croque Monsieur go next level and you can even get a schnitzel with chips between two slices of fresh crispy bread.
+Or go meat free with the insanely delicious, over-the- top vegan mac n cheese When you’ve worked through the savoury options, try a sweet slice like the sinful banoffee melt complete with mascarpone, nutella and dulce de leche.

 For a delicious daytime option, head to Switchboard, which famously operates out of a tiny space in the Manchester Unity building.
 This cafe has made a virtue of its small size by focusing on snacks that are easy to prepare.
 Toasties range from ham, cheese and pickle to grilled broccoli and goat’s cheese.